-Evolution: Climate is a game about managing a number of species (both herbivore and carnivore), growing them in size and population and adapting their traits to the ever-changing environmental factors.
+Evolution: Climate is a game about managing a number of species (both herbivores and carnivores), growing them in size and population, and adapting their traits to the ever-changing environmental factors.
 Also, making them better hunters (or better prey).

 How to play Evolution?

 Evolution is a tableau-building card game, where you take care of your species of animals.

 Each player begins the round with a certain number of trait cards.
 He must then use these cards to add food to the food pool, create new species, or enhance his current species.
 You can enhance your species by adding traits and increasing its size or population.